OMI Visiting Professorships

 How can I apply for organizing an OMI visiting professorship?
 Which steps do I have to take?

 If you are interested in organizing an OMI visiting professorship, please fill out the preliminary application form and return it by email.
-Organizers are advised to submit their applications as early as possible and include a program and a budget proposal to the OMI for approval.
+Organizers are advised to submit their applications as early as possible, and include a program and a budget proposal to the OMI for approval.
 Once the proposal has been approved, the organizers may proceed with the planning.
-They must secure the location for the conference and arrange for the faculty’s accommodation and a social event.
+They must secure the location for the conference, arrange for the faculty’s accommodation, and plan a social event.
 They are also responsible for promoting the event locally.
 The OMI coordinates faculty travel.